Nikaxe-dev/Instance2d/README.md

 All of the libaries are split into different instances, called services with unique properties and functions.

+You can find all of these services under the `Game` instance, or import them as a seperate variable.

 [Website](https://nikaxe.is-a.dev/Instance2d/)

 ## Using it